-In order to position the College for any possible losses in revenues, administration leaders with approval of the Board of Directors, created a "Risk Reserve Fund" from unrestricted operating reserves added during fiscal year 2020 of \$8.6 million.
+To position the College for any possible losses in revenues, administration leaders with approval of the Board of Regents, created a "Risk Reserve Fund" from unrestricted operating reserves added during fiscal year 2020 of \$8.6 million.
 This reserve continues to make funds available should unanticipated potential losses occur from reduced state funding, reduced property tax collections, loss in tuition revenue or catastrophic loss in future periods.